Vatican City in May: Why This Month Is Ideal To Visit

 shutterstock_2507282375.jpg

 Aurelio is a peaceful, residential area with spacious accommodations and family-friendly parks.
 It’s well-connected by metro and buses, making travel to Vatican City easy.
 Restaurants and shops cater to locals, so prices are often lower than in central Rome.
 This is a great option for families needing more space.
+Plus, from here, you can easily reach Villa Doria Pamphili and St. Peter’s Basilica.

 Hotels Nearest to Vatican City in Borgo